TITLE Associate Director, Human Resources

-4. Develops and recommends personnel policies, practices and procedures for approval by the University administration by determining causes of personnel concerns, reviewing and analyzing reports, applicable regulations, professional literature, and statistical data concerning all aspects of personnel administration.
+7. Develops and recommends personnel policies, practices, and procedures for approval by the University administration by determining causes of personnel concerns, reviewing and analyzing reports and surveys, applicable regulations, professional literature, and statistical data concerning all aspects of personnel administration.

-5. Contributes to the enhancement of the quality of the work environment within the University by advising and supervising the implementation and administration of employee benefits programs, including automating and maintaining operations and processing systems, communicating relevant information about programs and services to all levels of management throughout the University, working with benefit plan consultants and vendors, interpreting policies and state and federal laws, and working with advisory committees to conduct studies analyzing the pros and cons of new and alternative benefits initiatives.
+9. Contributes to the enhancement of the quality of the work environment within the University by advising and leading the implementation of various programs and managing complex projects, including automating and maintaining operations and processing systems, communicating relevant information about programs and services to all levels of management throughout the University, working with consultants and vendors, interpreting policies and state and federal laws, and working with advisory committees to conduct studies analyzing the pros and cons of new and alternative initiatives.

 The Associate Director of Human Resources is supervised by the Director of Human Resources.
-The Associate Director provides general supervision to the professional and clerical staff of the Office of Human Resources and specifically supervises the Assistant Director of Human Resources-Benefits.
+The Associate Director provides general supervision to the professional and clerical staff of the Office of Human Resources.

 OFFICE OF HUMAN RESOURCES